muchcoffieeh/new-test/src/content/blog/Pantheon Edge/index.md

 </div>

-and explore the IA stemming from each
+We also explored the information architecture stemming from each structure.

 <div className="kg-card kg-image-card kg-width-wide">